aureat/postfix/README.md

 * Additionally, you can initialize the REPL with optional arguments using the following command ``` python postfix.py 'repl' [args] ```

 ## Syntax
-The specification of this language can be found here: https://cs.wellesley.edu/~cs251/s05/postfix.pdf
+Full specification of this language can be found here: https://cs.wellesley.edu/~cs251/s05/postfix.pdf